Top 10 Types of Teak Wood Explained in Detail

 Grade B Teak

-This Teak comes from semi-mature trees or outer heartwood.
+This comes from semi-mature trees or outer heartwood.
 It is light brown with lower oil content.
 The wood is durable but may need treatment for outdoor use.
 Applications include mid-range furniture, flooring, paneling, and cabinetry.

 Grade C Teak